gifford-lab/kmm-launcher/README.md

 `region` sets the job submit regions, you can check the spot prices of a `c3.8xlarge` and pick a cheap region

 `mailaddr` sets the email address that gets emailed at the end of a job.
 The emails will probably get spam-boxed first, so check spam folder.

+Optional options:
+`itype` sets the instance type: valid alternatives are cc2.8xlarge, to use this you must also change the AMI.

+`ami` sets the AMI type: you will want to use the HVM image (`ami-864d84ee`) if you use any other instances like cc2.8xlarge or r3.8xlarge.

 ### *.list